A Complete Guide to eBook Formatting and Conversion Services

 Step2: Giving finishing touches to your manuscript

-- Inserting hyperlinks: You may add relevant hyperlinks to link to external sites or resources that would add value to your reader and enhance the appeal of your ebook’s content.
+Inserting hyperlinks: You may add relevant hyperlinks to link to external sites or resources that would add value to your reader and enhance the appeal of your ebook’s content.

-- Adding footnotes: Functioning links must be present in the footnotes of your eBook to facilitate ease of switching between content body and footnotes.
+Adding footnotes: Functioning links must be present in the footnotes of your eBook to facilitate ease of switching between content body and footnotes.

-- Creating active table of contents: All content that is presented within tables or along sidebars must be extracted and listed as ordinary text
+Creating active table of contents: All content that is presented within tables or along sidebars must be extracted and listed as ordinary text.

-Checking quality: Once you are done editing your manuscript, you need to conduct a thorough check of the content to ensure that grammatical and spelling errors are eliminated and other components like size of cover image, page number, header, footer, text boxes, shapes etc. are properly placed.
+Checking quality: Once you are done editing your manuscript, you need to conduct a thorough check of the content to ensure that grammatical and spelling errors are eliminated and other components like the size of the cover image, page number, header, footer, text boxes, shapes, etc. are properly placed.

 Step3: Previewing your eBook

 You must preview your eBook prior to sending it for online publishing.
-You can use Kindle Previewer, which comes free for desktop applications, if you have been using Word for formatting.
+You can use Kindle Previewer, which comes free for desktop applications if you have been using Word for formatting.
 Otherwise, if you have been using Kindle Create for formatting, you can press the Preview button for having a glimpse of your final eBook.

 Step:4 Uploading your eBook in KDP